skhiggins/Stata_guide/README.md

 ## Saving files

 #### Data sets
-  * Use the Stata commands `save file.dta` and `use file.dta` when saving and reading in data
+* Save data sets with `save file.dta` and read data sets with `use file.dta`.
-    * To write over a file that already exists, use the `replace` option
+    * To write over a file that already exists when saving, use the `replace` option.
-    * To clear out memory when reading in a dataset, use the `clear` option
+    * If a different data set is already loaded in memory, when reading another data set, use the `clear` option.

 * When dealing with large datasets, there are a couple of things that can make your life easier:
-    * Stata reads faster from its native format
+    * Stata reads faster from its native `.dta` format.
-    * you can read only a select number of observations or variables
+    * You can read a subset of the observations or variables using the following syntax:
+    ```stata
-      * `use [varlist] [if] [in] using filename [,clear nolabel]
+    use [varlist] [if] [in] using filename
+    ```
- * When you just want to save your files temporarily for later use, please use `tempfile`.
-But `tempfile` will not be saved after the program ends.
+* When you just want to save your files temporarily for later use within the same script, use `tempfile`.
+Note that `tempfile`s will not be saved after the program ends.

 #### Graphs
 * Save graphs with `graph export`.